DEMIST: A deep-learning-based task-specific denoising approach for myocardial perfusion SPECT: Proposed Task-specific denoising method

 \subsection{Implementation}

 We developed an encoder-decoder architecture to minimize the loss function given by Eq.~\eqref{eq:hybrid_loss}.
+The encoder-decoder architecture with multiple resolution levels was chosen motivated by the architectures previously proposed for denoising low-dose MPI-SPECT images \cite{yu2023ai,ramon2020improving}.
 The schematic of the architecture is shown in Fig.~\ref{fig:arch}.
-The details of the network architecture are provided in the Supplementary material (Sec.~S-I).
+The details of the network architecture are provided in the Supplementary material and in Rahman \etal \cite{rahman2023demist-supp-github}.
 The input and output to the network are the low-dose short-axis volume, $\fhat_{LD}$ and the denoised (predicted normal-dose) short-axis volume, $\fhat_{ND}^{pred}$, respectively.
 The encoder extracts local spatial features from the low-dose image and generates a set of lower-dimensional latent features, which are used to reconstruct the denoised low-dose volume.
 Skip connections were used to add features learned in the encoder to the features generated by the decoder.
 Dropout was used to prevent overfitting.
 We trained the network by minimizing the hybrid loss in Eq.~\eqref{eq:hybrid_loss} using the ADAM algorithm \cite{kingma2014adam}.